These odds are according to Bovada and are obviously subject to change

 Before we get into the rationale of the specific prices on the preseason Heisman odds, it is important to take into account the apparent trends in recent Heisman winners:

-• Since the turn of the century, only three two running backs have been deemed college football's most outstanding player.
+threetwo running backs have been deemed college football's most outstanding player.
 Mark Ingram in 2009 and Derrick Henry in 2015.
-Reggie Bush is the only non-Alabama running back to win the Heisman, and although his award was vacated, you're a fool if you think that means anything.
+Reggie Bush is the only non-Alabama running back to win the Heisman, and although his award was vacated, you're a fool if you think that means anything. - Other than Bush, Ingram, and Henry, every other Heisman winner since the turn of the century has played quarterback.

-• The last Heisman winner that did not play QB or RB was Charles Woodson in 1997.
+- The last Heisman winner that did not play QB or RB was Charles Woodson in 1997.

-• Lamar Jackson (2016 Heisman winner) was the first player in the College Football Playoff era to win the Heisman and not appear in the final four.
+- Lamar Jackson (2016 Heisman winner) was the first player in the College Football Playoff era to win the Heisman and not appear in the final four.
 In fact, the last Heisman winner before Lamar Jackson with four losses on the season was Tim Tebow in 2007.

-• Two of the last five Heisman winners hailed from the ACC (Lamar Jackson, Jameis Winston), with the SEC also boasting two (Derrick Henry, Johnny Manziel) and the Pac 12 produced one with Marcus Mariota.
+- Two of the last five Heisman winners hailed from the ACC (Lamar Jackson, Jameis Winston), with the SEC also boasting two (Derrick Henry, Johnny Manziel) and the Pac 12 produced one with Marcus Mariota.

-• The 2016 preseason Heisman odds had Lamar Jackson at +5000 and the 2015 preseason odds had Derrick Henry at +1200.
+- The 2016 preseason Heisman odds had Lamar Jackson at +5000 and the 2015 preseason odds had Derrick Henry at +1200.

 Sam Darnold, QB, USC Trojans, +400